tonye4/web_learning/README.md

 ## Jun 19, 2025
 Currently reviewing HTML, CSS and JS topics.
 The last time I touched web dev in general was some time in early 2024 for a hackathon (second place baby!!), so it's been a while and I need to catch up.
+Following along with the [html and css crash course by DesignCourse](https://www.youtube.com/watch?v=D-h8L5hgW-w) in the cssHtmlRefresher dir.